 On Oct.
 12, the board of trustees and alumni invited planners from the East Tennessee Development District to start the process of adding more buildings to the National Register of Historic Places and obtaining a grant that would go toward restoring the campus.

 Lindsay Crockett, the historic preservation planner with ETDD, said the condition of the campus will complicate the process, but she is confident in the college’s history.

 “Knoxville College has an incredible breadth of history,” Crockett said.
 “This will definitely be complicated but it is definitely worth it.”

 While these grants will not be enough to fully restore Knoxville College, the board of trustees and alumni are hopeful that they will be a step in the right direction.

 UPDATE (May 18, 2019): Knoxville College sees step forward with first graduation ceremony in years

-There was one graduated, but officials hope more will follow in coming years.
+There was one graduate, but officials hope more will follow in the coming years.

 Reporter’s note: Though many of these buildings are unused and empty, they sit on private property that is still actively used in some cases.
 DO NOT attempt to unlawfully enter any of these places without permission.
 Many of them are structurally unsound and pose potential health hazards, like asbestos and lead paint.
 10News contacted all owners prior to visiting.